freinhold/firstspirit/README.md

 ## Information

 In this module I add small snippets that are released for public.
 You shouldn't use the whole module as it is, cause the build has a pretty old and not perfect setup and the functions don't have any relation to each other.
-Just extrat the functions you need and add them to your own modules.
+Just extract the functions you need and add them to your own modules.

 ## Contents